gochan-org/gochan/README.md

 ## Roadmap

 ### Near future
-All features that are to be realised for the near future are found in the issues tab with the milestone "Next Release"
+* Make the plugin support actually useful
+* Improve moderation tools, using path routing instead of the action variable
+* Add support for sticky and locked threads
+* Add support for more filetypes (zip,)
+* Improve API support for existing chan browing phone apps

 ### Lower priority
-* Improve moderation tools heavily
+* Better image fingerpringing and banning system (as opposed to a hash)
 * Rework any legacy structs that uses comma separated fields to use a slice instead.
-* Readd sqlite support
 * RSS feeds from boards/specific threads/specific usernames+tripcodes (such as newsanon)
 * Pinning a post within a thread even if its not the OP, to prevent its deletion in a cyclical thread.

 ### Later down the line
-* Improve API support for existing chan browing phone apps
-* Better image fingerpringing and banning system (as opposed to a hash)

 ### Possible experimental features:
 * Allow users to be mini-moderators within threads they posted themselves, to prevent spammers/derailers.